Starlink Review 2026 (UK & US)

 Top Alternatives

-Even with £0/$0 upfront hardware on some residential plans, Starlink still will not be the right fit for everyone.
+Even with cheaper entry pricing and no-upfront-kit offers in some residential areas, Starlink still will not be the right fit for everyone.

 The Trade-Offs